1067147135/leetcode/README.md

 # leetcode
-My Solution of some problems on https://leetcode-cn.com/
+My Solution of some problems on https://leetcode-cn.com/ and https://www.nowcoder.com/